hlangeveld/docker/docs/sources/reference/commandline/cli.md

 can only be specified once.
 Options like `-c=0` expect an integer, and they can only be specified once.

-    Usage of docker:
+## Options

-      --api-enable-cors=false                    Enable CORS headers in the remote API -b, --bridge=""                            Attach containers to a pre-existing network bridge use 'none' to disable container networking
+    --api-enable-cors=false         Enable CORS headers in the remote API -b, --bridge=""                 Attach containers to a pre-existing network bridge; use 'none' to disable
+                                    container networking
-      --bip=""                                   Use this CIDR notation address for the network bridge's IP, not compatible with -b
-      -D, --debug=false                          Enable debug mode
+    --bip=""                        Use this CIDR notation address for the network bridge\'s IP, not compatible with -b -D, --debug=false               Enable debug mode
     -d, --daemon=false              Enable daemon mode
-      --dns=[]                                   Force Docker to use specific DNS servers --dns-search=[]                            Force Docker to use specific DNS search domains -e, --exec-driver="native"                 Force the Docker runtime to use a specific exec driver -G, --group="docker"                       Group to assign the unix socket specified by -H when running in daemon mode use '' (the empty string) to disable setting of a group -g, --graph="/var/lib/docker"              Path to use as the root of the Docker runtime -H, --host=[]                              The socket(s) to bind to in daemon mode specified using one or more tcp://host:port, unix:///path/to/socket, fd://* or fd://socketfd.
+    --dns=[]                        Force Docker to use specific DNS servers --dns-search=[]                 Force Docker to use specific DNS search domains
+    -e, --exec-driver="native"      Force the Docker runtime to use a specific exec driver
+    -G, --group="docker"            Group to assign the unix socket specified by -H when running in daemon mode use '' (the empty string) to disable setting of a group
+    -g, --graph="/var/lib/docker"   Path to use as the root of the Docker runtime
+    -H, --host=[]                   The socket(s) to bind to in daemon mode specified using one or more
+                                    tcp://host:port, unix:///path/to/socket,
+                                    fd://* or fd://socketfd.
     --icc=true                      Enable inter-container communication
-      --ip="0.0.0.0"                             Default IP address to use when binding container ports --ip-forward=true                          Enable net.ipv4.ip_forward
+    --ip="0.0.0.0"                  Default IP address to use when binding container ports
+    --ip-forward=true               Enable net.ipv4.ip_forward
-      --iptables=true                            Enable Docker's addition of iptables rules --mtu=0                                    Set the containers network MTU
+    --iptables=true                 Enable Docker\'s addition of iptables rules --mtu=0                         Set the containers network MTU
                                     if no value is provided: default to the default route MTU or 1500 if no default route is available
+    -p, --pidfile="/var/run/docker.pid"
-      -p, --pidfile="/var/run/docker.pid"        Path to use for daemon PID file -r, --restart=true                         Restart previously running containers
+                                    Path to use for daemon PID file -r, --restart=true              Restart previously running containers
-      -s, --storage-driver=""                    Force the Docker runtime to use a specific storage driver --selinux-enabled=false                    Enable selinux support
+    -s, --storage-driver=""         Force the Docker runtime to use a specific storage driver
+    --selinux-enabled=false         Enable selinux support
     --storage-opt=[]                Set storage driver options
-      --tls=false                                Use TLS; implied by tls-verify flags --tlscacert="/home/sven/.docker/ca.pem"    Trust only remotes providing a certificate signed by the CA given here --tlscert="/home/sven/.docker/cert.pem"    Path to TLS certificate file
+    --tls=false                     Use TLS; implied by tls-verify flags --tlscacert="/home/sven/.docker/ca.pem"
+                                    Trust only remotes providing a certificate
+                                    signed by the CA given here
+    --tlscert="/home/sven/.docker/cert.pem"
+                                    Path to TLS certificate file
+    --tlskey="/home/sven/.docker/key.pem"
-      --tlskey="/home/sven/.docker/key.pem"      Path to TLS key file
+                                    Path to TLS key file
-      --tlsverify=false                          Use TLS and verify the remote (daemon: verify client, client: verify daemon) -v, --version=false                        Print version information and quit
+    --tlsverify=false               Use TLS and verify the remote (daemon: verify client, client: verify daemon)

-Options with [] may be specified multiple times.
+    -v, --version=false             Print version information and quit

 ## daemon